Mimocro/SMNexusAutoDL/README.md

 Just grab rar file from [releases](https://github.com/Mimocro/SMNexusAutoDL/releases) and unpack it (make sure that the assets folder is next to the exe)

 - With cmd

 `smnexusautodl.exe <arguments>`

 - With powershell

 `./smnexusautodl.exe <arguments>`

-- Command for running with firefox and Vortex `./smnexusautodl.exe --browser firefox --vortex  --verbose `
+- Command for running with firefox and Vortex

+`./smnexusautodl.exe --browser firefox --vortex`

 - Command for using in wabbajack

 `./smnexusautodl.exe`

+Also you can add `-v` arg to see whats going on.

 ## Running source code